The Art of Education :: An 8-week virtual course

 Between sessions, participants are also invited to share their experiences and reflections in a private online facebook group and to interact with other participants.

 For the live Q&A calls we use MaestroConference to make it just like an in-person event, where you can ask questions, participate in groups, and deepen your exploration of the course themes.
 If you choose to participate by phone, depending on your telephone service, you may also incur some long-distance charges for the calls themselves.
 You can also use Skype credit/subscription or Google Voice to dial in to MaestroConference.
 Other options include calling cards and discount long-distance carriers.

 Q: When exactly does this course happen?

-A: The course begins August 30, 2013.
-Your weekly recorded teaching and practice sessions will be released each Friday at 9am PDT, as well as accompanying handouts, journalling impulses and resources.
-The live Q&A calls will happen on dates still to be announced.
-You will have continued access to all the recordings and course material following the end of the course until Dec 1, 2013), so that you can download any materials or save any content that you would like to keep for your personal files.
+A: 2018 dates TBA.
+Your weekly recorded teaching and practice sessions will be released each Monday at 9am PST, as well as accompanying handouts, journalling impulses and resources.
+The live Q&A calls will happen on Saturdays, 9-10am PST.
+You will have continued access to all the recordings and course material following the end of the course for an additional month), so that you can download any materials or save any content that you would like to keep for your personal files.

 Q: What if I miss a class or any of the live Q&A sessions?